Novel Light-Sensitive Caged Compounds

 RuBi-4AP, a water soluble ruthenium-bipyridine-triphenylphosphine caged 4-aminopyridine (4-AP), is also excited by visible wavelengths and has two-photon uncaging capabilities under physiological conditions.
 RuBi-4AP releases 4-AP, a voltage-dependent K+ channel blocker.
 These channels control synaptic release and are crucial for the normal functioning of the nervous system.

-"Compared to currently available ultraviolet (UV) light-sensitive caged compounds, RuBi-Glutamate and RuBi-4AP, along with the previously licensed RuBi-GABA, can all be uncaged using longer wavelengths of light, e.g. blue or even green light, resulting in less scattering and allowing the light source to penetrate deeper into living tissue.
+"Compared to currently available ultraviolet (UV) light-sensitive caged compounds, RuBi-Glutamate and RuBi-4AP, along with the previously licenced RuBi-GABA, can all be uncaged using longer wavelengths of light, e.g. blue or even green light, resulting in less scattering and allowing the light source to penetrate deeper into living tissue.
 This could be key for their future use in vivo," says Rafael Yuste, M.D., Ph.D., a professor in the Department of Biological Sciences at Columbia University and an investigator of the Howard Hughes Medical Institute and a co-inventor of the technology, along with colleague Dr. Roberto Etchenique, a professor in the Department of Inorganic Chemistry at the University of Buenos Aires.

 Duncan Crawford, Tocris' Chief Scientific Officer, says, "We know that there is a great deal of interest in caging technology from the global research community.
 By making these novel products available to scientists, we hope to facilitate new and exciting discoveries in the basic mechanisms underlying fundamental biological processes."